 53. Play lawn games at Track and Field bar while drinking!

-Indoor Places to Visit in Toronto in Winter
+Indoor Places to Visit in Toronto during Winter

 58. Visit the Bata Shoe Museum – this unique museum in Toronto tracks 4,500 years of history of foot coverings from all over the world.
 It’s the largest collection in the world!